 The amendment provides lessees with an exemption from assessing whether a COVID-19-related rent concession (e.g. rent-free periods or temporary rent reductions) is a lease modification.
 Lessees that apply the exemption must account for COVID-19-related rent concessions as if they were not lease modifications.
 The amendment applies to rent concessions that reduce rent payments due on or before 30 June 2021.
 The amendment originally applied to rent concessions that reduce rent payments due on or before 30 June 2021.
-The amendment of 30 June 2022.
+This period has since been extended to 30 June 2022.
 The adoption into European law took place on 9 October 2020.
 These exemptions are not applied to RBI as a lessee.